-ASC 007 Survey of Science
+ASC 007 Survey of Science 4 Credits

 This course will introduce the fundamentals in four different areas of science: life, physical, earth, and environmental.
-This is a developmental course to prepare students for college science courses, and it will not count toward any degree.
+This is a developmental course to prepare students for higher level college science course. -This is not a general education course and cannot be used towards any TMCC degree.